High-flux neutron generation by laser-accelerated ions from single- and double-layer targets: Methods

-Laser self-focusing in the NCD layer is investigated using 2D particle-in-cell (PIC) simulations employing the \textsc{calder} code\cite{lefebvre2003electron}.
-The simulation box size is (63.7$\times$39.8)~$\upmu$m\textsuperscript{2}; it is divided into 4000$\times$2500 square cells of a side of 15.91~nm.
-The time is measured from the beginning of the simulation; the peak of the laser pulse enters the simulation box at $t=40.32$~fs.
-In the cases when the laser propagates deeper into the target, a moving window technique is employed.
-In these cases, the speed of the window is $c$ and it starts to move at $t=213$~fs.
+Laser self-focusing in near-critical-density (NCD) plasmas was investigated through 2D3V simulations (two dimensional in space, three dimensional in momentum space) performed with the PIC \textsc{calder} code\cite{lefebvre2003electron}.
+The simulation box had dimensions $L_x \times L_y = 63.7 \times 38.2$~$\upmu$m$^2$.
+It was composed of $10000 \times 6000$ cells of size $\Delta x = \Delta y = 6.37\,\rm nm$.
+The laser pulse maximum entered the left side of the simulation domain at $t=40.3\,\rm fs$.
+A moving window technique was employed in cases where the laser pulse propagated a larger distance than the longitudinal box size.

-The plasma comprises fully ionised carbons and the corresponding number of electrons; it begins at $x=9.5$~$\upmu$m and is represented by 15 macroparticles of each species in respective cells.
-The electron density $n_{e, \rm NCD}$ is varied between 0.60$n_c$ and 1.93$n_c$ over five simulations.
+The NCD plasma was made of electrons and fully ionised carbon ions (C$^{6+}$).
+It was initialised with a uniform density profile, starting at $x=9.5\,\rm \upmu m$, and represented by 15 macroparticles per cell and species.
+The electron density $n_{e,\rm NCD}$ was varied from $0.45\,n_{\rm cr}$ to $2.1\,n_{\rm cr}$ over eight simulations.